hpi-swa-teaching/SwaLint/README.md

 SwaLint [![Build Status][travis_badge]][travis] [![Build status][appveyor_badge]][appveyor] [![Coverage Status][coveralls_badge]][coveralls]
 ===================

+## Checkout the master branch for the stable version of SwaLint!

 A code critics tool for Smalltalk projects.
 Install it with:

 ## Installation